agavrin/ertogrul.github.io/1-PrepareLab/README.md

 > Note that your instance will be created in one of IBM Cloud regions.
 You can choose a region (which means data center for your app or data) that is close to you and is located within the boundaries of Europen Union.
 In that case no data will leave EU.

-Ensure that the Lite Plan is chosen and click Create button on the rigt bottom corner of the screen.
+Ensure that the Lite Plan is chosen and click Create button on the right bottom corner of the screen.

 ![image-w2-2](../images/w2-2.png)